Tropical8818/iProTraX/README.md

 ---

 ## 💡 The Solution: ProTracker
 ProTracker is not a replacement for SAP.
-It is the **Agile Middleware Layer** that sits between your heavy ERP and your agile teams.
+It is the **Agile Collaboration Layer** that sits between your heavy ERP and your agile teams.

 It provides a lightweight, real-time visual interface that:
 *   **Visualizes the Invisible**: Tracks the micro-steps and real-time status that SAP misses.